 This is a simple example, but reality lies somewhere near here, where a service provider needs an offering that combines both licensed and unlicensed technologies in a single multi-technology connectivity agnostic platform.
 The figure below provides a nice summary as to why LoRaWAN and C-IoT complement each other.

 A LoRaWAN and C-IoT combination is what will win the future.
-It isn’t about LoRaWAN vs. Cellular IoT, but rather a smart interplay of unlicensed and licensed-based LPWAN technologies that will set mobile network operators apart in their IoT offering to address all use cases with a horizontal platform.
+It isn’t about LoRaWAN vs. Cellular IoT, but rather a smart interplay of unlicensed and licensed-based LPWAN technologies that will set mobile network operators apart in their IoT offering to address all Applications with a horizontal platform.

 There has already been a similar transition in human-centric communications where operators have adopted WiFi to be an integral part of their portfolio to combine with their cellular offerings.

 And for this reason, LoRaWAN is meant to be the WiFi of LPWAN IoT.

 LoRa Alliance was founded by Actility, Semtech, and IBM, in 2015.
 Since its inception, it has grown exponentially to over 500+ members.
 It a technology that has proven itself, and its legacy speaks for itself.

 Major players such as Google and Alibaba are joining the alliance.
 This growth will inevitably demonstrate that there’s a real business case for using LoRaWAN for LPWAN IoT, as well as, as discussed here, cellular IoT the ability to service all uses cases in a connectivity- and Applications-agnostic way.